MJspitta/profile-card-stage-0/README.md

-# Testable Profile Card by Madu Jang
+# Testable Profile Card Component by Madu Jang

 ## Table of contents